Kronecker–Weber theorem: History

 The theorem was first stated by Kronecker (1853) though his argument was not complete for extensions of degree a power of 2.

 Weber (1886) published a proof, but this had some gaps and errors that were pointed out and corrected by Neumann (1981).
 The first complete proof was given by Hilbert (1896).

 Generalizations

 Lubin & Tate (1965, 1966) proved the local Kronecker–Weber theorem which states that any abelian extension of a local field can be constructed using cyclotomic extensions and Lubin–Tate extensions.
 Hazewinkel (1975), Rosen (1981) and Lubin (1981) gave other proofs.

-Hilbert's twelfth problem asks for generalizations of the Kronecker–Weber theorem to describe abelian extensions of arbitrary number field and asks for the analogues of the roots of unity for those fields.
-Currently, only for CM-fields are proven generalizations.
+Hilbert's twelfth problem asks for generalizations of the Kronecker–Weber theorem to describe abelian extensions of arbitrary number fields and asks for the analogues of the roots of unity for those fields.
+Currently, the generalization is proven only for CM-fields.

 A different approach to abelian extensions is given by class field theory.